GustavoFaustinoDeAzevedo/gustavofaustinodeazevedo.github.io/README.md

 - [x] Clock + Date.
 - [x] A modify language system + button on taskbar.
 - [x] A basic start menu.
+- [x] A basic sort for desktop icons.

 ---